hull-ships/hull-shortener/assets/readme.md

 ## How do I setup my Pixels ?

-To set it up, it's easy.
-Just enter your Pixel IDs for each of those networks in the Settings tab and generate some short links.
+Easy.
+Go to the Settings tab, just enter your Pixel IDs for each of the networks and generate some short links.
 Now anyone who clicks those links can be retargeted in Facebook, LinkedIn, Twitter and Google.
 Easy!

 ## How do I create a custom audience ?

-Very easy:
+Easy too!

 - On Facebook, go to your Facebook Ads Manager, then click "Create Audience"
-- Filter the audience, Select "URL" > "Contains" > "shr.it".
+- Filter the audience like this: "URL" > "Contains" > "shr.it".
 You can be more precise by filtering to the exact link you shared if needed.
 - Click "Create Audience"

 Done.
 Your audience is live and will stay updated!